precice/PreCICE.jl/example/solverdummy/README.md

-This is a minimal working example for using preCICEC.jl with Julia.
+This is a minimal working example for using preCICE.jl with Julia.
 The solverdummy.jl will couple with another solver using preCICE.

 From this directory, run
 ```